Friday, March 27, 2026

 CROSS JOIN departments d;

-NATURAL JOIN automatically joins on all columns that share the same name in both tables.
-No ON clause needed — Oracle figures out the join columns itself.
+NATURAL JOIN automatically joins on all columns that have the same name in both tables.
+The USING clause lets you explicitly choose which column to join on.

 SELECT last_name, department_name